NMN - Nicotinamide Mononucleotide safety and risk management

 NMN however, after an outstanding boost from David Sinclair’s appearance on the Joe Rogan Experience podcast, and likely supported by Dr. Sinclair’s impressively wide-reaching Lifespan book launch tour, has clearly achieved a wider and more sustained appeal.
 NMN is clearly the hottest topic in the world of NAD+ boosters, and this is supported further by the search results present in many English speaking countries, with thousands of searches for NMN and related topics each month (and growing steadily).

-There are however three key questions that Longevity Blog will engage with on the topic of NMN.
+There are however three key questions that A Longer Life will engage with on the topic of NMN.
 These are:

 1. Is NMN safe for self-experimentation?